Everything in SQL

 Tables with arguments

-Several tables, file for example, represent concepts that require arguments.
-Consider SELECT * FROM file: you do not want this to trigger a complete walk of the mounted file systems.
-It is an ambiguous concept without some sort of argument or input parameter.
-These tables, and their columns, are flagged by a dropper icon in the schema documentation as requiring a column or as using a column to generate additional information.
+Several tables, file for example, require arguments to be queried.
+Consider SELECT * FROM file: you would not want this to trigger a complete walk of the mounted file systems.
+The query must be constrained with some sort of argument or input parameter.
+Tables like this are indicated by a pushpin icon in the schema documentation next to the columns that act as arguments to constrain a query.

 osquery> .mode line